-Crimes such as assault, sexual assault and robbery often gives rise to significant and sometimes catastrophic injuries.
-They can also cause the victims huge psychological injuries and it is not uncommon for victims to suffer from post-traumatic stress, anxiety, depression and even suicidal ideation.
+Crimes such as assault, sexual assault and robbery often give rise to significant and sometimes catastrophic physical injuries.
+They can also cause major psychological trauma, and it is not uncommon for victims to experience Post Traumatic Stress Disorder, anxiety, depression and suicidal ideation.

 Bringing a Criminal Injury Compensation Claim

-In you have been the victim of a crime the first thing you should always do is seek medical help.
-Thereafter, it is essential that you to report the matter to the Gardai, so that they can investigate and hopefully charge the perpetrator.
-However, even if the perpetrator is charged, a Criminal Court cannot make an Order for damages, directing the accused to pay the victim compensation for their injuries.
-Even if the Court could, they vast majority of criminals could not afford to pay it.
-The accused may offer the victim some form of compensation, in an attempt to avoid a prison sentence, but the amount of compensation is generally nominal and does not come close to compensating the victims for the injuries they have suffered.
+If you have been the victim of a crime, the first thing you should always do is seek medical help.
+Thereafter, it is essential that you report the matter to the Gardaí so they can investigate and hopefully charge the perpetrator.
+However, even if the perpetrator is charged, a Criminal Court cannot make an Order for damages.
+In other words, the Court cannot direct the accused to financially compensate the victim for their injuries.
+Even if the Court could, the vast majority of criminals could not afford to pay it.
+The accused may offer the victim some form of compensation in an attempt to avoid a prison sentence, but the amount of compensation is generally nominal and does not come close to compensating the victims for the damage suffered.

-It is often impossible get compensation from the criminal offender, as they may not have the means to meet any order for damages you may obtain against them from the Courts.
-However, this is not always case.
-Sometimes the offender has the means or assets to meet an injury compensation claim*.
-Our criminal injury solicitors have secured significant compensation payments* for victims of crime, directly from offenders, particularly in sexual sexual abuse claims and assault cases.
-Depending on the individual case, this may require us seeking and enforcing judgement on behalf of the victim, however, often the offender may be eager to settle.
-At your initial consultation, our expert criminal injury solicitors* will assess not only whether you have a good criminal injury compensation claim*, but also the prospects of the offender paying the compensation.
+While it is often impossible to get compensation from the criminal offender, this is not always the case.
+Sometimes the offender has the means or assets to meet an Order for damages.
+Our solicitors have secured significant compensation payments* for victims, directly from offenders, particularly in sexual abuse and assault cases.
+Depending on the individual case, this may require us seeking and enforcing judgement on behalf of the victim, however, the offender may be eager to settle.
+At your initial consultation, our expert criminal injury solicitors* will assess not only whether you have a strong case, but also the prospects of the offender compensating for damages.

 Criminal Injuries Compensation Tribunal

-- Victims who sustained a personal injury* directly caused by a reported violent crime
+- Victims who sustained a personal injury* directly as a result of a reported violent crime.

 - Dependents of a victim who has died due to a violent crime.